ucbepic/docetl/docs/operators/split.md

 # Split Operation

-The Split operation in docetl is designed to divide long text content into smaller, manageable chunks.
+The Split operation in DocETL is designed to divide long text content into smaller, manageable chunks.
 This is particularly useful when dealing with large documents that exceed the token limit of language models or when the LLM's performance degrades with increasing input size for complex tasks.

 ## Motivation